Hassan Maatouk: 2009–2011: Consecutive league Best Player awards and top scorer

 On 30 January 2010, he scored a brace in the quarter-finals of the FA Cup against Nejmeh, despite his side being a man down.
 This secured the team's entry into the semifinals, which they lost to Ansar 3–1.
-Three months later, on 7 April, Maatouk scored his first brace in the AFC Cup against Al-Jaish as a substitute from the 46th minute; his side lost 6–3.
+Three months later, on 7 April, Maatouk scored a brace in the AFC Cup against Al-Jaish as a substitute from the 46th minute; his side lost 6–3.
 Following up on his previous season's success, Maatouk scored 12 goals in the league; his second win.
 He was also awarded the Lebanese Premier League Best Player award.

-In his final season with Ahed, Maatouk scored 15 league goals to become the season's top goalscorer.
+In his final full season (2010–11) with Ahed, Maatouk scored 15 league goals – including a hat-trick against Nejmeh on 30 October 2010, and became the season's top scorer.
 He also won a domestic quadruple with his team, winning the league, the FA Cup, the Elite Cup, and the Super Cup.
 Thanks to his performances he won a second Best Player award.
-Maatouk scored 53 league goals in six years with the Lebanese side, and won a total of 11 trophies for his team.
+Maatouk played his final games for Ahed at the 2011 Elite Cup in September 2011.
+During the tournament, he scored three goals, including one in the final held on 24 September, which Ahed won 4–2 against Safa.
+In his seven years with the Lebanese side, Maatouk scored 52 goals in the league, and reportedly 89 goals in all competitions.
+In the process, he won 12 trophies for his team.

 Ajman

 2011–12: First season in the UAE Pro League

 On 27 September 2011, it was announced that Maatouk had completed a loan deal to UAE Pro League side Ajman worth $180,000.
 He later said in an interview that during a match played for the Lebanon national team, against the United Arab Emirates on 6 September 2011, Ajman's coach was present and showed interest in signing him.

 During the 2011–12 season he scored six goals for his club, as well as a brace on his debut, on 10 October 2011, in a UAE League Cup match against Al-Nasr.
 His first league goal, however, came on 3 December of the same year, against Dubai in a 3–1 away win.
-On 4 January 2012, Maatouk's first UAE Pro League brace came against Sharjah in a 1–3 win, when he scored in the first minutes of both halves.
+On 4 January 2012, Maatouk's first UAE Pro League brace came against Sharjah in a 3–1 win, when he scored in the first minutes of both halves.

-In 2012 his performances attracted the attention of various European teams, such as Borussia Dortmund in Germany, and Ligue 1 sides Olympique Marseille, Ajaccio, and Nice.
+In 2012 his performances attracted the attention of various European teams, such as French Ligue 1 clubs Olympique Marseille, Ajaccio, and Nice, and German Bundesliga club Borussia Dortmund.